-- (1) The registrar of the Court must seal the following documents and store them in a secure place immediately upon their filing: - (a) a criminal intelligence application or any document filed in support of the application, - (b) any document containing declared criminal intelligence filed with or in support of a substantive application, - (c) any informant affidavit. - (2) The State Records Act 1998 does not apply to the documents. - (3) The documents must not be made available for inspection by anyone other than: - (a) the registrar, or - (b) the presiding judge or judge's associate (or a judge hearing an appeal or that judge's associate), or - (c) the criminal intelligence monitor, or - (d) a person conducting a review under Part 4, the Attorney General or a person to whom the Commissioner or the Attorney General authorises disclosure. - (4) However, the criminal intelligence monitor cannot inspect any part of the documents to the extent they disclose any identifying information about an informant. - (5) The registrar may: - (a) make electronic copies of the documents on a storage device, and - (b) after the end day for the application: - (i) return the documents that have been copied to the Commissioner, and end day, for the application, means:
+- (1) The registrar of the Court must seal the following documents and store them in a secure place immediately upon their filing- - (a) a criminal intelligence application or any document filed in support of the application, - (b) any document containing declared criminal intelligence filed with or in support of a substantive application, - (c) any informant affidavit. - (2) The State Records Act 1998 does not apply to the documents. - (3) The documents must not be made available for inspection by anyone other than- - (a) the registrar, or - (b) the presiding judge or judge's associate (or a judge hearing an appeal or that judge's associate), or - (c) the criminal intelligence monitor, or - (d) a person conducting a review under Part 4, the Attorney General or a person to whom the Commissioner or the Attorney General authorises disclosure. - (4) However, the criminal intelligence monitor cannot inspect any part of the documents to the extent they disclose any identifying information about an informant. - (5) The registrar may- - (a) make electronic copies of the documents on a storage device, and - (b) after the end day for the application- - (i) return the documents that have been copied to the Commissioner, and end day, for the application, meansstorage device does not include a device that is a computer hard drive or other permanent part of a computer.

-- (ii) store the storage device, unconnected to any computer, in a secure place. - (6) This section applies even if the application concerned is withdrawn or dismissed. - (7) This section ceases to apply if the criminal intelligence declaration concerned is revoked. - (8) In this section:
+- (ii) store the storage device, unconnected to any computer, in a secure place. - (6) This section applies even if the application concerned is withdrawn or dismissed. - (7) This section ceases to apply if the criminal intelligence declaration concerned is revoked. - (8) In this section-

-- (a) if the application ends before it is decided-the day the application ends, or - (b) if the application is decided: - (i) the last day on which an appeal may be made against the decision, or - (ii) if an appeal is made against the decision, the day the appeal ends.
+- (a) if the application ends before it is decided-the day the application ends, or - (b) if the application is decided- - (i) the last day on which an appeal may be made against the decision, or - (ii) if an appeal is made against the decision, the day the appeal ends.